Maryland Midland Railway: History

 In late 1993, the company proposed a plan to rejuvenate the section of the Frederick Secondary from Taneytown to York, Pennsylvania that had been abandoned for the past ten years.
 The plan would have enabled the company to expand its markets to Pennsylvania and would have provided a connection to Conrail's rail network.
 The plan proved to be too costly because landowners along the proposed route of rail reconstruction demanded excessive prices; construction never began.

 The railroad's business grew from trains pulling 200 freight cars per year in the 1980s to 18,000 freight cars in 2006.
 By 2006, it owned a fleet of ten locomotives; three GP9 low hoods, and seven GP38-3, all of EMD build.
 Its rolling stock also included 410 freight cars owned or leased.

 In 2008, the railroad was purchased by Genesee & Wyoming, a US-based corporation that owns multiple railroad shortlines in the United States and Australia.
+As of 2023, G&W holds 81 miles of the Maryland & Midland Railway, and is 286,000 pound railcar compatible.